microsoft/vcpkg-docs/vcpkg/concepts/supported-hosts.md

 ### Windows

 * The latest Windows / Windows Server release.
-These are 11 and Server 2022 as of this writing.
+These are Windows 11 and Windows Server 2022 as of this writing.
-* The latest Visual Studio update, Visual Studio 2022 17.8 as of this writing.
+* The latest Visual Studio update, Visual Studio 2022 version 17.8 as of this writing.

 ### macOS

-macOS is intended to track the latest version of macOS and contemporary version of XCode Command Line tools.
+macOS is intended to track the latest version of macOS and contemporary version of Xcode Command Line tools.
 However, updating macOS machines is a manual process, and macOS frequently changes things in ways that break vcpkg's testing.
 As of this writing, we are using:

 * macOS 13.5.2
-* XCode Command Line Tools 14.3.1
+* Xcode Command Line Tools 14.3.1

 ### Linux

 * The latest LTS release of Ubuntu, currently 22.04.

 ### Android

 * Linux 64-bit Android NDK version 25c

 ## Full support, expected